Organisations share personal data with third parties all the time, but can they be trusted?

 - Will delete or return all personal data to you at the of the contract.

-So, are you liable for third-party data breaches?
+Are you liable for third-party data breaches?

-That depends on the specifics of the contract you signed with the third party.
+Liability depends on the specifics of the contract you signed with the third party.
 If you don’t have a contract, then you haven’t fulfilled your responsibilities under the GDPR and can be punished regardless of how the breach occurred.

 If you have a contract but the supplier failed to meet its obligations, it may be liable to pay damages or other fines.
-This is also the case if the supplier sub-contracted part, or all, of the processing activities.
+This is also the case if the supplier sub-contracted some, or all, of the processing activities.

-Tips for when you deal with third parties
+Tips for dealing with third parties

 You must therefore be confident that the third party takes data protection seriously and will implement appropriate measures to meet the Regulation’s requirements.

-- Do your due diligence and regularly audit your third-party vendors’ processes.
+- Regularly audit third-party vendors’ processes.

 You must address your compliance requirements and ensure that you are maintaining a high standard.
 That’s easier if you use GDPR Manager, a tool that helps you document and manage key compliance processes in one location.